Rob Cross: 2017

-At the 2017 UK Open, Cross reached the fifth round before being knocked out by eventual winner Peter Wright.
+At the 2017 UK Open, Cross reached the fifth round before being knocked out by the eventual winner Peter Wright.
 The following week, he won his first PDC title by defeating Mervyn King 6–5 in the final of the third Players Championship.
 His first year on the tour continued positively, winning the 12th event with a 6–5 victory over Ian White, who missed five darts for the title.

 Cross then beat Peter Wright 6–2 in the 19th Players Championship in Dublin and quickly added his 4th Players Championship (PC21) with a 6–3 win against Adrian Lewis to move into the top 32 for the first time.

 Cross reached the final of two events in the 2017 PDC European Tour, the German Darts Grand Prix and the European Darts Trophy, both times losing to Michael van Gerwen.
 He reached his first premier event final in October at the 2017 European Championship, again losing to van Gerwen.

 2018

-Cross made his World Championship debut in 2018 as the 20th seed, reaching the final against Phil Taylor following wins over Seigo Asada, Michael Smith (in which Cross survived two match darts), John Henderson, Dimitri Van den Bergh and Michael van Gerwen (in which Cross survived six match darts).
+Cross made his PDC World Darts Championship debut as the 20th seed.
+He reached the final at the event, beating Phil Taylor 7–2 on New Year's Day 2018, following wins over Seigo Asada, Michael Smith (in which Cross survived two match darts), John Henderson, Dimitri Van den Bergh and Michael van Gerwen (in which Cross survived six match darts).
 In the final he defeated Taylor, who had previously announced that he would retire after the tournament, 7–2 in sets.
-He is the only player to have survived match darts in two different rounds and then go on to win the World title.
+He is the only player to have survived match darts in two rounds and then go on to win the World title.
 Winning the World Championship meant that he finished at number 3 in the PDC Order of Merit and earned automatic qualification for the 2018 Premier League Darts.

-Cross was tipped by a few pundits to have an off year as they thought that the pressure of being world champion would get to him, despite this he made a good showing on his Premier League debut making it to the semi finals.
+Cross was tipped by a few pundits to have an off year as they thought that the pressure of being world champion would get to him, despite this he made a good showing on his Premier League debut making it to the semi-finals.

-However, he only won one players championship title in comparison to 2017 where he won 4, he won players championship 13 by defeating Peter Wright in the final and he won his first World Series event which was the Brisbane Darts Masters by defeating Micheal Van Gerwen 10–6 in the final.
-He had made two previous World Series finals that year : Las Vegas and Shanghai.
+However, he only won one players' championship title in comparison to 2017 where he won 4, he won players' championship 13 by defeating Peter Wright in the final and he won his first World Series event which was the Brisbane Darts Masters by defeating Michael Van Gerwen 10–6 in the final.
+He had made two previous World Series finals that year: Las Vegas and Shanghai.